JsonJn/fast_desmos/README.md

 The [desmos graphing calculator](https://www.desmos.com/), besides being a good graphing calculator, can also be used for simulation thanks to its feature of *actions*.

-`fast_desmos` is a project to replicate desmos for faster simulation.
+`fast_desmos` is a project to replicate desmos for faster simulation, and make it potentially feasible for game dev.

 ## Features